Welcome to the 2016 IOWA CAUCUS .BIZ website!

 For the latest information on the Who, What, Where, When, Why, and How of the Iowa Caucus!

 The Iowa Caucus 2016!

-How much will be spent on the 2016 Iowa Caucus?
+How much money will be spent on the 2016 Iowa Caucus?

-Individual canidate expenditures for the 2016 Iowa cacuase will be estimated around 2 to 3 million a pice which is ruffly $1.28 per Iowa citizen who is of Age to participate in the Iowa Caucuses.
-This projection is based on the 2012 Iowa caucuses that the average on what each canidate spent around $2,199,299.60 based on 8 canidates activly campaining in Iowa for the 2012 presidential nomination.
-This is just an estimate becuase only a hand full of the 8 canidates in Iowa at the time spent over a million dollars on their campains.
-So if the projection holds and we have a total of 14 canidates running for President from both parties in 2016 we could see around 30,000,000 spent in the state of Iowa for this first in the nation Cacus.
+Individual candidate expenditures for the 2016 Iowa Caucus are expected to be around 2 to 3 million per candidate, which is roughly $1.28 per Iowa citizen who will be of age to participate in the Iowa Caucus.
+This projection is based on the 2012 Iowa Caucus statistics with 8 candidates actively campaigning and spending around $2,199,299.60.
+This is only an estimate because just a handful of the 8 candidates in Iowa spent over a million dollars on their campaigns.
+So if the projection holds true, and we have a total from both parties of 14 candidates running for President, we could see around $30,000,000 spent in the state of Iowa for the 'First in the Nation' Caucus.

-The money raised and spent for just TV ads for the Iowa Caucuses will probably be around $10,000,000 to purchase air time because some of the candidates are planning on spending most of their Physical time in New Hampshire and only running TV ads in Iowa.
+The money raised and spent for the Iowa Caucus TV ads alone will probably be around $10,000,000 because some of the candidates are planning on spending most of their physical time in New Hampshire and only running TV ads in Iowa.

 How do the candidates promote themselves in Iowa?